-All filers registered with OCPF can file their periodic campaign finance reports and late contribution reports online.
+All filers registered with OCPF can file their periodic campaign finance reports and late contribution reports online using Reporter 6.
 File Online

 CPF 22 ballot question spending reports are filed by individuals, for-profit business corporations, associations and organizations.

 CPF 22A reports are filed by the treasurers of cities, towns, or other governmental units.

 View a listing of the most recently filed reports, in descending order by filing date.Go

 View independent expenditure reports filed by IE PACs.
 The reports are grouped by year and can be filtered by filer, candidate, or date.

 View reports of electioneering communications filed by individuals, groups and associations.
 The reports are grouped by year and can be filtered